yz-jz/Traffic-incidents-ELT-pipeline/README.md

 ### 1. Data Ingestion

-- Geodata partitionning as a prerequisite, traffic incident data is retrieved using API calls that require predefined bounding boxes refer to doc
+- Geodata partitionning as a prerequisite, traffic incident data is retrieved using API calls that require predefined bounding boxes refer to doc.
 - BBox Optimization: Large country-wide bboxes are split into sub-bboxes of 10,000 km² to comply with API constraints.
 - Parallel API Requests: Using multithreading, the system efficiently queries the API for incidents across multiple bboxes.
 - Extracted data is split into incidents metadata and coordinates data both saved as parquet files.
-- API Based Reverse Geocoding is applied to coordinates data constituting a zones lookup table for downstream optimizations
+- API Based Reverse Geocoding is applied to coordinates data constituting a zones lookup table for downstream optimizations.
-- Raw data is stored in Data lake
+- Raw data is stored in Data lake.

 ### 2. Data Loading